 Hokeki Air Purifier review – conclusion

-Hokeki air purifier is a very affordable, yet powerful air cleaning device.
+Hokeki air purifier is a very affordable, yet powerful air-cleaning device.
 While the filtration system is pretty basic, the added multi-care filter pushes its cleaning effectiveness a bit above the competition.
 Since this filter also enables capturing particles that are as small as 0.2 microns, it becomes relevant for anyone suffering from allergies or other respiratory issues.
 The adjustable control panel comes with enough settings to keep you occupied and offers some good customization options.
 Because of the high CADR rating, you can use the Hokeki air purifier in larger rooms of up to 333 square feet.
 Even at maximum room coverage, you can expect very efficient air cleaning.
 The air quality sensor is one of the best features of this device, as it really lets you adjust cleaning settings according to your current air quality.
 Long-term this translates to a very cost-efficient device.

 There are not that many downsides to this device.
-Obviously, the filtration system is not top tier, but it can stand on its own against similarly priced top competitors.
+Obviously, the filtration system is not top-tier, but it can stand on its own against similarly priced top competitors.
 While the max fan setting can be noisy, you can always get around that by lowering the fan speed.
 Yes, you sacrifice some effectiveness as a result, but not that much.

 If you are looking for something portable, the Hokeki air purifier meets those criteria as well.
-While it is not as small as some of the competitors, it is still small (7.5 x 7.5 x 17.16 inches) and light enough (8 pounds) to move around.
+While it is not as small as some of the competitors, it is still small (7.5 x 7.5 x 17.16 inches) and lights enough (8 pounds) to move around.
 It also comes with a carry handle for added mobility.

 All in all, if you are looking for a great budget-friendly and at the same time effective air purifier, give Hokeki Air purifier a try.
 It is a great lower-to-mid-tier air purifier that will make a difference in your home.